hyunyoung2/Hyunyoung2_Korean_Compound_Noun_Decomposition/README.md

 If you don't know how to run, go through **run.sh** script file.

-This would show how to run Korean automatic spacing.
+This would show how to run Korean compound noun decompostion.

 **sample_x** : is sample file to test whether predict.py script works or not,  When you execute **run.sh**